 - the capacity for restoration, such as the level of protection the wetland has, feasibility and financial incentives.

 Shoalwater and Corio Bay are Ramsar wetlands, listed under the Ramsar Convention on Wetlands of International Importance.
 They were excluded from this analysis as they are already priorities for protection and management.
+A Management Support website has been developed by FBA to increase awareness of the significance of the Shoalwater and Corio Bays area.
+The site includes a digital assessment tool that revolutionises the way partners and collaborators collect and share essential data for meaningful wetland decision making.
 Other wetlands that are currently receiving funding from FBA were also not included in the prioritisation process, namely Kinka wetland and Fitzroy flood plains.

 High priority wetlands scored highly across all three of these criteria: having high values, capacity for restoration and implementation of on-ground works, and facing significant threats.
 These wetlands will be prioritised for wetland restoration projects.